pages-themes/cayman/lectures-materials.md

 ## 9. Introduction to Data Visualization in Python
 **Instructor:** Jacob Sanz-Robinson

-* This module will teach students the basics of data visualization in Python, with the goal of understanding their data, and creating publication-quality graphics.
+* This module will teach students the basics of data visualization in Python, with the goal of using it as a tool to understand data, and create publication-quality graphics.
 * It will guide students through the process of familiarizing themselves with the data, and choosing plots that display the information accurately and clearly.
 * It will provide the students with instructions and examples on how to use multiple widely-used plotting libraries in Python (Matplotlib, Seaborn, Plot.ly, Bokeh).